-Most pieces of today’s recycling technology, such as a vibrating table and a rotary trommel, were inspired by a long line of equipment that has shaped the efficiency and cost-effectiveness of the industry.
-Some of the machines that have most influenced the recycling process include:
+Most pieces of today’s material process recycling technology.
+I mean such as a vibrating table and a rotary trommel.
+All were inspired by a long line of equipment that has shaped the efficiency and cost-effectiveness of the industry.
+Some of the material process machines that have most influenced the recycling process include:

 Recycling balers use compression to condense the materials into a compact size.
 The resulting shape is more suitable and convenient for stacking and transporting.
 Balers are ideal to use with metals, paper, cardboard and plastic.